 - IT Deal AlertTM.
 A suite of data, software and services for B2B technology companies that leverages the detailed purchase intent data we collect on enterprise technology organizations and professionals researching IT purchases via our network of websites and our webinar community platform.
 Through our proprietary data-capture and scoring methodologies, we use this insight to help our customers identify and prioritize accounts and contacts whose content consumption and online research activities around specific enterprise technology topics indicate that they are "in-market" for a particular B2B technology product or service.
 The suite of products and services includes Priority EngineTM and Qualified Sales OpportunitiesTM.
 Priority EngineTM is a subscription service powered by our Activity IntelligenceTM platform, which integrates with customer relationship management ("CRM") and marketing automation platforms ("MAPs") including Salesforce.com, Marketo, Hubspot, Eloqua, Pardot, and Integrate.
 The service delivers lead generation workflow solutions designed to enable marketers and sales forces to identify and prioritize accounts and individuals actively researching new technology purchases or upgrades, and then to engage those active prospects.
+We launched IntentMail AITM in December 2023, which is Priority Engine's AI-powered messaging feature, which enables sellers to automatically generate personalized email copy.
 Qualified Sales OpportunitiesTM is a product that profiles specific in-progress purchase projects via surveys and interviews with business technology professionals whose research activity and content consumption is indicative of a pending technology purchase.
-Qualified Sales OpportunitiesTM includes information on project scope, purchase criteria and vendors considered.

-- Demand Solutions.
+Qualified Sales OpportunitiesTM includes information on project scope, purchase criteria and vendors considered. - Demand Solutions.
 Our offerings enable our customers to reach and influence prospective buyers through content marketing programs, such as white papers, webcasts, podcasts, videocasts, virtual trade shows, and content sponsorships, designed to generate demand for their solutions, and through display advertising and other brand programs that influence consideration by prospective buyers.
-We believe this allows B2B technology companies to maximize ROI on marketing and sales expenditures by capturing sales leads from the distribution and promotion of content to our audience of enterprise technology and business professionals.
+We believe this allows B2B technology companies to maximize ROI on marketing and sale expenditures by capturing sales leads from the distribution and promotion of content to our audience of enterprise technology and business professionals.